Buyers are waiting longer and longer to interact with your company’s sales representatives.

 Are there skills that you are willing to help the right candidate cultivate?

-3. Conduct A Phone Interview With Those Candidates Whose Resumes Stand Up To Your Scrutiny
+3. Conduct a Phone Interview With Top Candidates

 This conversation isn’t just the typical HR interview.